The Story of the City of Steyr

 Lamberg Castle

 The ancient castle is located in the heart of the old city, near the meeting point of the two main rivers of the region.
-The castle was built as early as the 10th century to protect against the Hungarian invaders who came to the area.
-The noble Lamberg family owned the castle for hundreds of years until it was taken by the Nazi regime when Austria was annexed to Germany.
+As early as the 10th century, the castle served to protect the area from Hungarian invaders.
+The noble Lamberg family owned the castle for hundreds of years until the Nazi regime seized it when Austria was annexed to Germany.
 After the end of the war, it became Austrian property and is now under the supervision of the Austrian Federal Forests agency.

 The area surrounding the castle is beautiful, but it is not possible to enter it.